Lexoo

 Lexoo is a UK-based legal technology company launched in June 2014 with headquarters in London, United Kingdom.
 Lexoo delivers legal services to companies worldwide through a network of more than 1100 lawyers across 70 countries.

 History

 Lexoo was founded in June 2014 by Daniel van Binsbergen, a former lawyer at De Brauw Blackstone Westbroek, and Chris O'Sullivan, a developer, having raised $400,000 in seed funding from Forward Partners and Jonathan McKay, the Chairman of JustGiving.
 In November 2015, Lexoo raised a further $1.3 million in funding from a number of investors, including the London Co-Investment Fund, Duncan Jennings (founder of Vouchercodes.co.uk), Tim Jackson of Lean Investments, Robin Grant (founder of We Are Social) and Forward Partners.
 In October 2018, Lexoo raised $4.4 million in a Series A round led by Earlybird, with additional financing from Forward Partners and Zoopla general counsel (GC) Ned Staple.

+In March 2024, Lexoo was acquired by the Kalexius group.